OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/FileIO.rst

     public class CatTest
         extends TestCase
     {
-        //~ Fields ................................................................
         private Cat testCat;

-        public void setUp(){
+        public void setUp()
+        {
             testCat = new Cat();
         }

-        public void test1(){
+        public void test1()
+        {
             testCat.setColor("White"); // this won't work!
         }
     }

-This code would run without error.  ``testCat`` is still declared outside any method, giving it a class-level scope.
-But this time, it is initialized in our ``setUp`` method which runs before every test.
-This means that in test1, ``testCat`` would refer to a ``Cat`` object, not the value ``null``.
+This code would run without error.
+The field ``testCat`` is still declared outside any method, giving it a class-level scope.
+But this time, it is initialized in our ``setUp()`` method correctly, and ``setUp()`` runs before every test.
+This means that in ``test1()``, ``testCat`` would refer to a ``Cat`` object, not the value ``null``.

 A Note on Naming
 ~~~~~~~~~~~~~~~~

-As we saw above, Java can handle having two variables with the same name and type, but with
+As we saw above, Java can handle having two variables with the same name
-different scopes.
-This can also lead to confusion with parameters.
+and type when they are declared in different scopes.
+This can also lead to
+confusion.
 For example, we could
 have two String variables called ``color``.
 One a field and one a parameter.

 .. code-block:: java

-    public class Cat{
+    public class Cat
+    {
         private String color;

-        ...
+        // ...

-        public void setColor(String color){
+        public void setColor(String color)
+        {
              color = color;
         }
     }

 This code would compile but it is not advisable to use such naming conventions.
-This is because it is not clear if the field ``color`` is being set to the parameter ``color`` or
+This is because it is not clear if the field ``color`` is being set to the
-vice-versa, or something else entirely.
-Let's take a look at what is happening
+parameter ``color`` or vice-versa, or something else entirely.
+Let's take a
-here by adding a few print statements:
+look at what is happening here by adding a few print statements:

 .. code-block:: java

-    public class Cat{
+    public class Cat
+    {
         private String color;

-        public Cat(){
+        public Cat()
+        {
             this.color = "Black";
         }

-        public void setColor(String color){
+        public void setColor(String color)
+        {
             color = color;
             System.out.println(this.color);
             System.out.println(color);
         }
     }

-In this example, whenever we make a new ``Cat`` object, the value of the field ``color``
+In this example, whenever we make a new ``Cat`` object, the value of the
-is set to "Black" at first.
-When we run ``setColor("Green")`` we see an interesting
+field ``color`` is set to "Black" at first.
+When we run ``setColor("Green")``
-result in our print statements
+we see an interesting result in our print statements:

 .. odsafig:: Images/ScopeCatOutput.png
    :align: center

 The first thing to be printed out is ``this.color``.
 Which we see is "Black".
 The value of the field was not changed to "Green"!
 This means that when we write
-``color = color`` we know that the field color was not on the left side of the equals
+``color = color`` we know that the field color was not on the left side of
-sign.

-One might assume, then, that the parameter ``color`` is the value on the left side of
 the equals sign.

+One might assume, then, that the parameter ``color`` is the value on the left
-This would mean that the parameter was changed from "Green" to "Black".
+side of the equals sign.
+This would mean that the parameter was changed
+from "Green" to "Black".
 But our second print statement tells us otherwise.
-When we print out the parameter ``color``
+When we print out the parameter ``color`` we see it is still "Green".
+This
-we see it is still "Green".
-This means that the field ``color`` was not on the
+means that the field ``color`` was not on the right side of the equals
-right side of the equals sign either!
+sign either!

-What happened in this code is that we set the parameter variable ``color`` equal
+What happened in this code is that we set the parameter variable ``color``
-to itself - meaning nothing changed!
+equal to itself--meaning nothing changed!

 Generally, the best way to avoid such confusion is to give your variables
 distinct names like we did initially: